haw230/the-anadromi-project/errors.md

 #### Python not finding modules [Solved]
 * Remember to have the ```__init__.py``` file
-* Remember to have the right path
+* Make sure path is included in PYTHONPATH
-* Python only searches what is in PYTHONPATH (sys.path), so their parent directories are ignored
+* Python only searches what is in PYTHONPATH (sys.path), meaning that parent directories are ignored

 ```python
 import sys